cup of wrath

 The church is awaiting the return of Christ, when he shall appear the second time "unto salvation".
 This means that his appearance will bring about the deliverance of his people from the troubles of the world, "Seeing it is a righteous thing with God to recompense tribulation to them that trouble you; And to you who are troubled rest with us, when the Lord Jesus shall be revealed from heaven with his mighty angels" (2nd Thessalonians 1.6-7 KJV bible).

-These verses are part of the well established doctrine that Jesus returns at the second advent.
-Jesus' parousia or presence in the world brings about the end of the age.
+These verses are part of the widely accepted doctrine that Jesus returns at the second advent.
+Jesus' "parousia" or presence in the world brings about the end of the age.
 His return is triumphant and powerful.

-Rapture believers accept this belief, but they also believe that there will be a rapture of the church.
-They see this rapture as an hidden event that happens before Jesus returns.
-He doesn't appear to the world, but instead he snatches believers out of the world to be with him.
-This event is separate from the second advent.
+Rapture believers accept this belief, but they also believe there will be a rapture of the church.
+They see this rapture as a hidden event that happens before Jesus returns.
+He doesn't appear to the world, but instead he snatches believers out of the world.
+According to rapture doctrine, the world will be baffled as millions of believers suddenly disappear.

 2nd Thessalonians chapter 2 gives the signs before Jesus returns.